Aboyne Golf Club

 Golf Course Review

-The course is a tale of two halves.
-The front nine is routed through woodland before the back nine tacks predominantly through heathland.
-There are only two short par 5's which average 493 yards.
-To balance this off, two of the six par 3's are more than 230 yards in length!
+The Aboyne Golf Club has done well in keeping the trees at bay and the heath healthy.
+There are only two short par 5’s which average 493 yards.
+To balance this off, two of the six par 3’s are more than 230 yards in length!
 Of interest, the course begins and ends with a par 3.